JolietCyborgs4241/cyborg_sensing/README.md

 # cyborg_vision
-Vision-related code for FRC #4241 vision efforts
+# Vision-related code for FRC #4241 vision efforts

+# Overview
 Architecture is a server (cv_cam) for each camera that watches the serial camera output and sends it via a UDP packet to the processor (cv_proc).
 Each cv_cam modules passes robot object and visual field location informatation to cv_proc.